jenzie/tictactoe/README.md

 This project is managed using Git and located on Github at:
 https://github.com/jenzie/tictactoe

-The commit log can also be accessed in the log.txt file at the root of the project directory.
+The commit log can also be accessed in the changelog.txt file in the target/ directory of the project.

 7. Research
 ===========